p0ns/chauchera-new/README.md

 Chaucha is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Chaucha uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
-Chaucha Core is the name of open source software which enables the use of this currency.
+Chauchera is the name of open source software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Chaucha Core software, see [https://chaucha.cl](https://chaucha.cl).
+For more information, as well as an immediately useable, binary version of the Chauchera software, see [https://chaucha.cl](https://chaucha.cl).

 License
 -------

-Chaucha Core is released under the terms of the MIT license.
+Chauchera is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process